maars202/solana-voting/README.md

-STEPS for using sol-stream-voting API to get logs from solana program:
+## Steps for using sol-stream-voting API to get logs from solana program:

-open 4 terminals
+Open 4 terminals

 Terminal #1:
 ```